interplaynetary/free-association/docs/getting-started/quick-start.md

 Traditional resource coordination operates slower than modern challenges require.
 Crisis response takes months when days would serve better.

 ### The Solution
-Free Association enables automatic resource allocation based on mutual recognition—no bureaucracy, no gatekeepers.
+Free Association enables automatic resource allocation based on reciprocal alignment—no bureaucracy, no gatekeepers.

 ### Key Benefits
 - **<48 hours** from need to commitment (vs. 90+ days typical)